Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 The geology behind the colour

 Ruby belongs to the mineral group of corundum, which is aluminium oxide (Al₂O₃).
 In chemically pure form, corundum is colourless.
 Colour appears only when trace elements are present.
 Chromium at 1-2% produces the characteristic red.
-Vanadium adds a violet undertone, which explains the "impure" violet cast seen in some Thai material.
+Vanadium adds a violet undertone, which explains the "impure" violet cast seen in some material, particularly Thai stones.

 What makes the Mogok Valley so distinctive is the presence of chromium together with its chemical context.
 Mogok rubies form in marble deposits that are unusually low in iron.
 Iron suppresses fluorescence, so Mogok stones, with minimal iron, exhibit a vivid red fluorescence under ultraviolet light.
 In daylight they appear to glow from within.
 This is the physical origin of what traders have always described as an inner fire.